slobentanzer/causality_perspective_2023/manuscript.md

 The field of CR distinguishes between causal discovery - the process of building causal hypotheses from data - and causal inference - the process of predicting specific outcomes given data and the causal relationships known about the system *a priori*.

-Causal discovery is more expensive than inference both computationally and data-wise, because it needs to account for the variability in data generation while isolating generalisable relationships between single measured agents [@doi:10.1146/annurev-statistics-031017-100630].
+Causal discovery is more expensive than inference both computationally and data-wise, because it involves distinguishing between correlation and causation and extracting generalisable relationships from the data [@doi:10.1146/annurev-statistics-031017-100630].
 For modern systems biology, this means that methods for causal discovery typically require large amounts of experiments.
 Highly parameterised models such as neural networks increase this requirement even further.
 As such, many regard causal discovery in molecular biomedicine as a scaling problem [@doi:10.48550/arXiv.2206.10591;@{https://gwern.net/scaling-hypothesis}] ([Glossary][Scaling hypothesis]).

 Causal inference, in contrast, focuses on quantifying the causal effects of one variable on another within the framework of already hypothesised causal relationships.
 This approach leverages PK about the assumed causal links, which in the causal field are often encoded using directed graphs.